BioChemML/SIC50/README.md

 # SIC50
-## Code to reproduce the paper *SIC50: Determination of IC50 by a Vision Transformer and an Optimized Sobel Operator""
+## Code to reproduce the paper "SIC50: Determination of IC50 by a Vision Transformer and an Optimized Sobel Operator"

 ### Computing Environment: